BytePane

 What is ReDoS and how do I prevent it?

-ReDoS (Regular Expression Denial of Service) occurs when a maliciously crafted input triggers exponential backtracking in a regex engine.
-Per OWASP research, roughly 20% of production regex patterns are vulnerable.
-Prevent it by avoiding nested quantifiers like (a+)+, anchoring patterns, and using RE2-based engines (Go's regexp package) for user-supplied input.
+ReDoS (Regular Expression Denial of Service) occurs when a crafted input triggers catastrophic backtracking in a regex engine.
+OWASP calls patterns such as (a+)+$ evil regexes because repeated groups and overlapping alternatives can create extreme runtimes.
+Prevent it by avoiding nested quantifiers, anchoring patterns, setting timeouts, and using RE2-based engines such as Go's regexp package for untrusted input.

 What does the 'g' flag do and when does it cause bugs?